jannikmi/multivar_horner/docs/3_optimal_factorisation.rst

 Even with a good heuristic this method is only traceable for small polynomials because of its increased resource requirements.
-Since experiments show that factorisations obtained by choosing one factorisation according to a heuristic have the same or only a slightly higher amount of included operations:cite:`kojima2008efficient` (ch.
+Since experiments show that factorisations obtained by choosing one factorisation according to a heuristic have the same or only a slightly higher amount of included operations :cite:`kojima2008efficient` (ch.
 7), the computational effort of this approach is not justifiable in most cases.
 A use case however is to compute and store a minimal representation of a polynomial in advance if possible.

 **NOTES:**